 Here are the 30 people who are running (or were running) for the Democrat nomination for U.S. president in 2020.
-Note: John Kremer is still a candidate for the Democrat nomination for U.S. president.

 Former Vice President Joe Biden, Delaware – “Bid farewell to Joe Biden.
 I say that with regret, for the former vice president is the nicest of fellows, lacking malice, who likes people and likes doing something for them.
 Yet, his gaffes continue feeding the impression that he is a touch gaga.” – Richard Cohen, columnist, Washington Post

 “I think Joe Biden might be suffering from that same white entitlement and privilege and ego where he’s just that old school white male who feels like ‘hey man, they need me, I don’t need them or I’ve got them already.’
 That’s not respect.” – Charlamagne Tha God on The Breakfast Club radio show

 “It shows you how crazy the system is that they wanted him.
 That they wanted Biden to be their guy, that they don’t, they can’t admit that he’s in cognitive decline.
 I mean, it’s very strange.” — Joe Rogan, podcast host

 John Kremer, author, New Mexico – I am a Kennedy/Stevenson Democrat, an old-time decent Democrat who cares what happens to this country.
 I love the ideas and programs of Adlai E. Stevenson, Jr. (twice a presidential candidate in the 1950s) and John F. Kennedy (U.S. President).
 My main campaign plank is short and sweet: Stop abortion now!
 Everywhere.
 Abortion is killing, plain and simple.